savanthongvanh/comstock_athena_example/README.md

 ```

 ## Step 1 Deploy the Athena Glue db
-Deploy the Glue database and tables by making sure the tables by executing
+Deploy the Glue database and tables by executing

 ```bash
 ./deploy.sh